fvaleri/strimzi-debugging/sessions/008/README.md

 data-my-cluster-broker-12      Bound    pvc-35fed9c0-f12f-4012-899a-759add4cef4e   10Gi       RWO            gp3-csi        <unset>                 17
 ```

-Deploy the Kafka cluster with our brand new volumes, wait for the cluster to be ready, and try to consume some data.
+Deploy the Kafka cluster with the new volumes, wait for readiness, and verify by consuming data.

 > [!IMPORTANT]
-> We adjust the storage size in Kafka custom resource, and set the previous `clusterId` in the Kafka CR status.
+> Adjust the storage size in the Kafka custom resource and restore the previous `clusterId` in the Kafka CR status.
-> To speed up log recovery and partition synchronization, we can also tune recovery threads and replica fetchers.
+> To accelerate log recovery and partition synchronization, tune recovery threads and replica fetchers.

 ```sh
 $ cat sessions/001/install/001-broker-pool.yaml \